adamwulf/HandShadows/README.md

-iOS UIBezierPath Performance
+iOS Hand Shadows
 =====

-This code dramatically improves performance for common UIBezierPath operations, and it also brings UIBezierPath API closer to its NSBezierPath counterpart.
+This code allows you to quickly and easily integrate hand shadows that follow your app's gestures in real time, allowing you to record more descriptive and intuitive demo videos.

 ## What is this?